Schwaller's Painting, Staining & Drywall

 9. How will you protect my property during the painting process?

 Reputable painting contractors take the time to cover flooring, large furniture, and anything else that can’t be moved, to protect them from dust and paint materials.
-A high quality staining or painting job starts with careful preparation, which also makes cleanup easier when the project is finished.
+Quality painting starts with careful preparation, and makes cleanup easier when the work is done.

 10. How do you communicate with clients throughout the project?

 Good service is about being responsive to your needs, not just sending estimates and invoices promptly.
-The best painting contractors have support staff (project manager/supervisor, customer service) dedicated to regular communication and making sure your project goes smoothly.
+The best painting contractors have project managers and office support people who communicate with you regularly and make sure your project goes smoothly.

 11. How can I be confident that you will do a good job, on time and on budget?

 The best painting contractors earn their reputation by consistently doing just that.
-You can ask a painter to provide references, but it’s often quicker to look for online customer reviews and testimonials, and widely recognized community awards as evidence that they do what they say.
-You can also ask how much of their business comes from referrals from happy customers.
+Look for online customer reviews, testimonials and community awards as evidence that they do what they say.
+You can also ask how much of their business comes from customer referrals.

 SCHEDULE A FREE ESTIMATE!
 920-876-4020